 The first healing that happens in connection with Paul is his own.
 Blinded in the aftermath of the revelation he received on the road to Damascus, Saul (later Paul) is healed by the Lord through Ananias.
 Ananias clearly knows He is being sent by Jesus to lay hands on Saul to heal him and we are shown him doing just that with great boldness.
 We, too, have been commission by Jesus to heal.
 Ananias had a direct vision of Jesus to inflame his faith; we have the Word of God to confirm ours.
 Perhaps we need to pray to become as fully convinced as Ananias was that Jesus wants to work through us to heal the persons He sends us to.
 For his part Saul was probably wide open for receiving anything the Lord might send his way.
 His world had been turned upside down which opens us to new possibilities, while his faith would have been soaring in the wake of the fresh revelation he had received.

 And a young man named Eutychus, sitting at the window, sank into a deep sleep as Paul talked still longer.
 And being overcome by sleep, he fell down from the third story and was taken up dead.
 But Paul went down and bent over him, and taking him in his arms, said, "Do not be alarmed, for his life is in him."
+And when Paul had gone up and had broken bread and eaten, he conversed with them a long while, until daybreak, and so departed.
 Acts 20:9-11